olirice/richrs/README.md

 ## Overview

 **richrs** brings the power of Python's Rich library to Rust, providing beautiful terminal output with colors, styles, tables, progress bars, and more.
-The API is designed to feel Rust-native while maintaining pixel-perfect compatibility with Python Rich output.
+The API is designed to feel Rust-native while providing compatible markup syntax and styling.

 ```rust
 use richrs::prelude::*;